meowdding/catharsis/docs/block_replacements/areas.md

 <span><TypeIcon type="object"/> An <b>Area definition</b> object</span>

 - <TypeIcon type="string"/> **type**: One of the area definition types defined below
-- Additional fields depending on the value of type, see the respective model type documentation for more details.
+- Additional fields depending on the value of type, see the respective area type documentation for more details.

 </TreeView>